element-hq/synapse/docs/usage/configuration/config_documentation.md

   This setting has the following sub-options:

-  * `module` (string): The custom module’s class.
+  * `module` (string): The custom module's class.

   * `config` (object): Custom configuration values for the module.
 Use the values provided in the example if you are using the built-in user_mapping_provider, or provide your own config values for a custom class if you are using one.
-This section will be passed as a Python dictionary to the module’s `parse_config` method.
+This section will be passed as a Python dictionary to the module's `parse_config` method.
 The built-in provider takes the following two options:
     * `mxid_source_attribute`: The SAML attribute (after mapping via the attribute maps) to use to derive the Matrix ID from.
 It is "uid" by default.
 Note: This used to be configured by the `saml2_config.mxid_source_attribute option`.
 If that is still defined, its value will be used instead.
     * `mxid_mapping`: The mapping system to use for mapping the saml attribute onto a matrix ID.
 Options include: `hexencode` (which maps unpermitted characters to `=xx`) and `dotreplace` (which replaces unpermitted characters with `.`).
 The default is `hexencode`.
 Note: This used to be configured by the `saml2_config.mxid_mapping option`.
 If that is still defined, its value will be used instead.